S5SAJID/s5_passlab/README.md

-Thank you for the clarification!
-Here's the updated and more accurate README with the correct tech stack and security considerations:

----

 # S5 Passlab

 **S5 Passlab** is a native desktop password manager built with **Next.js**, **Shadcn UI**, and **Tauri**.
 It allows you to generate strong, unique passwords using a customizable formula and store them locally on your machine.
 By leveraging Tauri’s native capabilities, S5 Passlab offers enhanced security, performance, and a smooth user experience.